vickykushwah57/vickykushwah57/README.md

 - 🤝 I’m looking for help with **Spring Boot & Full Stack Development**

+- 🧩 I have a strong interest in backend development and REST API development.

 - 💬 Ask me about **Java, Spring Boot, REST APIs, MySQL**

 - 📫 How to reach me **kushwahvicky80@gmail.com**

 - ⚡ Fun fact **I believe consistent learning leads to great results 🚀**

-- 🎓 I'm a fresher looking for opportunities as a Java Developer.
-- ☕ I enjoy building applications using Java and Spring Boot.
-- 🚀 Currently working on a **Library Management System** using Spring Boot, React and MySQL.
-- 🧩 I have a strong interest in backend development and REST API development.
-- 📚 I believe in continuous learning and improving my development skills.
 - 🎯 My goal is to build clean, scalable and real-world applications.

-## 🛠️ Technical Skills

-### 💻 Programming Languages
-- Java
-- JavaScript
-- SQL
-- HTML
-- CSS

-### 🚀 Backend
-- Spring Boot
-- Spring MVC
-- Spring Data JPA
-- Hibernate
-- REST APIs
-- JDBC

-### ⚛️ Frontend
-- React
-- JavaScript
-- HTML5
-- CSS3

-### 🗄️ Database
-- MySQL

-### 🔧 Tools & Technologies
-- Git
-- GitHub
-- Spring Tool Suite (STS)
-- Maven
-- Postman

 ## 🚀 Featured Projects